Microsoft Purview Information Protection: The Enterprise Guide to Sensitivity Labels, Data Classification, and DLP

 Yes.
 Microsoft Purview Information Protection extends to third-party cloud apps through Microsoft Defender for Cloud Apps integration.

-Sensitivity labels can be applied to files in Box, Dropbox, Salesforce, and other connected apps.
-The Azure Information Protection scanner also applies labels to on-premises file shares and SharePoint Server content.
+Sensitivity labels can be used with various applications.
+These include Box, Dropbox, Salesforce, and other connected apps.
+Additionally, the Azure Information Protection scanner applies labels to:

 How many sensitivity labels should an enterprise use?

-EPC Group recommends starting with 5 top-level labels and 10–15 sub-labels for a standard enterprise.
-More than 25 total labels typically creates user confusion and reduces adoption.
+EPC Group suggests beginning with 5 top-level labels and 10–15 sub-labels for a typical enterprise.

 Does Purview Information Protection work with macOS and mobile devices?